Choose another writer in this calendar:

 The theme of death is present in Moominland Midwinter (1959), where the Lady of the Cold (Isfrun) casually scratches a squirrel behind one ear and leaves him lying stiff and numb with all his paws in the air.
 Little My says, "He's quite dead."
 However, later on Jansson makes a reference to the Buddhist doctrine of rebirth when Moomintroll sees a similar squirrel with a marvelous tail and cries, "Is it really you?
 Who met the Lady of the Cold?"
 One of the pictures in Hur gick det sen?
 (1952) referred indirectly to Jansson's childhood reading, Elsa Beskow's Tomtebobarnen (1910), in which an ugly mountain troll lurks behing boulders.
 It had scared her as a child.

 Jansson also wrote adult fiction, short stories and memoirs.
+She wrote no autobiography, but her many self-portraits form a kind of visual autobiography.
 Although she became famous with the Moomin characters, Jansson considered herself first as an artist.
 Her first large mural painting, two large pictures, was made for the restaurant Kaupunginkellari in 1947.
 These joyful scenes were called 'Festival in the Country' and 'Festival in the Town'.
 Jansson put also herself in the painting - she is alone, smoking, a glass is in front of her, and in one hand she holds a spread fan.
 The frescoe was followed by several other public works, including the paintings for the Aurora Children's Hospital in Helsinki.
 Her style changed during the years from figurative expression into something more abstract, but in 1975 she returned again to figurative art, after spending time in Paris in Cité des Arts.
 In 1992-93 Amos Anderson Art Museum presented Jansson's paintings in a large exhibition.

 The Moomin museum was opened in Tampere in 1987.
 The Moominvalley collection at Tampere Art Museum comprises some 2 000 items, including over 1 000 Moomin illustrations.
 In Naantali the Moomin World has been a very popular visiting place.
 During her long career as an artist, Jansson received a number of awards.
 In 1963, 1971 and 1982, she was awarded the Finnish State Award in literature and, in 1993, the first Suomi Award.
 The Swedish Academy has honored her twice, she has received Pro Finlandia medal, and she was appointed honorary professor at the Åbo Akademi University.
 In 1995 she was awarded the title Honorary Professor.
 Among Jansson's illustrated fantasy works for other writes are translated editions of Lewis Carroll's Alice's Adventures in Wonderland and The Hunting of the Snark, and J.R.R.
 Tolkien's The Hobbit.